 - The module does not actually use file- or directory names, but the order of files and directories in the SD card’s FAT.
 The previously mentioned naming conventions just try to give you control over that order.
 If you properly organize your audio files in a folder on your PC first, and then copy that entire structure to a freshly formatted SD card, then (in theory) the FAT order should match the file- and directory numbering.
 See also this tool

 Apart from adding some extra functions to the above mentioned library, I still have to find out how to reliably receive and read the module’s response to commands and queries.
 Once that I’m in full control over this (for its price) remarkably versatile module, it will be useful for a couple of ‘talking’ projects that I have in mind.
-So much fun for just €4.
+Probably just mono and not ESP32 driven, but anyway: lots of fun for just €4.

 Here’s an example of a function that I added to the DFPlayerMini_Fast library.
 Calling play_in_dir(2, 5) will play file 005.mp3 in subdirectory 02.